 If you’ve already made your Will, it is possible to add in provisions relating to your pet using a ‘Codicil’.
 This is a simple document that needs to be signed and witnessed in the same way as a Will.
 It allows you to make amendments to your existing Will instead of drawing up a completely new one.

 However, we would only recommend using a Codicil for small, simple changes – and we always recommend that you review your Will every few years anyway, to take into account changes in personal circumstances, tax rules and legislation.
 Why not use this as the perfect opportunity to review your Will with one of our expert team?
-There’s no charge for our one hour free appointments and we can usually see you at our offices or in the comfort of your own home.
-Fill out the form below to receive our completely free Wills information pack, without obligation.
+There’s no charge for our one hour free appointments and we can usually see you at our UK-wide locations or in the comfort of your own home.
+Call us to receive our completely free Wills information pack, without obligation